 Luke and Rey meet

-In the final moments, Rey finds Luke in some random island.
-She extends his lightsaber to him and he stands there in silence.
+In the final moments, Rey finds Luke on some random island.
+She extends Luke’s lightsaber to him, and he stands there in silence.
 We don’t even get to see if he accepts it.
 The moment is filled with so much potential.

 The destruction of the Starkiller Base